 By putting the right framework in place now, we can evolve the plans for Brabazon as future demand dictates.
 The revised planning application will also ensure we can only build at the same pace as new infrastructure and transport connections come forward.

 The vision for Brabazon is to create a thriving and inclusive new community, where anyone, regardless of age or background, can find the right home for them.

-Houses and apartments will be available of all sizes and under all forms of tenure.
+Houses and apartments will be available of all sizes and under a variety of tenures.

 If the rail and bus services improve, we could build over 1,000 affordable homes at Brabazon.

 North Bristol is the centre of a world-leading cluster of aerospace, engineering and technology companies.
 The area's top 25 employers alone have over 45,000 staff within a few miles of Brabazon, mostly working in high-skilled roles.

 For over 100 years, these cutting-edge companies have created jobs and opportunities across the region.
 But now there is almost no space for them to grow.

 Brabazon already has consent for enough commercial space to support 10,000 jobs.
 But it could do much more.

 With a revised Masterplan, Brabazon could provide the space, connectivity and opportunity for North Bristol’s commercial cluster to continue to thrive for another 100 years.

 More for the community